 Dedicated technology newshounds have already heard that all of Sony's upcoming BRAVIA televisions will feature Android TV powering their integrated electronics.
 At CES, the biggest show around in terms of home theater (among other things), they've made good on that promise.
 Don't believe me?
 Watch these attractive people over-emote and demonstrate a BRAVIA television's Google Cast feature and ability to play games from the Play Store.

 Android TV runs these TVs, including the various inputs and live television, in a manner similar to some Roku-branded HDTVs already on the market.
+They have a few Sony enhancements, of course.
+They include built-in apps for convergent activities like photo sharing.

 In a post to its blog today, Sony gave a brief look at a new device to be announced this Sunday, the 15th of September.